 SLV Short Volume

-iShares Silver Trust (SLV) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $42.42B, listed on AMEX, carrying a beta of 0.98 to the broader market.
-The iShares Silver Trust (the 'Trust') seeks to reflect generally the performance of the price of silver. public since 2006-04-28.
+iShares Silver Trust (SLV) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $28.30B, listed on AMEX, carrying a beta of 0.88 to the broader market.
+The iShares Silver Trust is designed to broadly replicate the market price movements of silver. public since 2006-04-28.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.